khoj-ai/llm-coup/docs/index.md

 With discussion enabled, models were far _more_ likely to perform failed bluffs.

-This generally indicates to us that more honest game play was achieved when discussion was enabled, without any specific push towards driving the models in that direction.
+This indicates that more honest game play was achieved when discussion was enabled, without any specific push towards driving the models in that direction.
 When discussion was enabled, it was far more likely for models to be eliminated through targeted motions (coups or assassinations) than modeling mismatches.
 The one exception to this trend seems to be `claude-opus`.

 ### Latent Aggression